TechWriterKara/docs/pages/katalon-studio/tutorials/introduction-to-web-testing.md

 **Step 6: Execute the test suite and view the result**

-Select the _Test Suite > Click Run_
+Select the **Test Suite > Click Run**

 The final step is executing the test cases in the designed test suite.
 Here's how to execute a test case: Once planned, the test suites or test suite collections can be executed not only directly in Katalon Studio, but also by [command line](https://docs.katalon.com/katalon-studio/tutorials/generate_command_line.html).
 Together with the standard JUnit format of the execution results and [pre-built Docker images](https://github.com/katalon-studio/docker-images), these features will give you full flexibility to integrate Katalon Studio into a CI/CD pipeline with tools such as Jenkins or CircleCI.

 ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/10.png)

 Next steps
 ----

 Congratulations!
-Now you have learned the first and basic steps when using Katalon Studio.
-Once you have completed your first testing project, head on over to our tutorials and guides to learn more.
+You have learned the beginning basic steps to use Katalon Studio.
+Once you have completed your first testing project, check out our tutorials and guides to learn more.

 For further assistance, you can also ask for help on [Katalon Forums](https://forum.katalon.com/) or [Katalon Chat](https://gitter.im/katalon-studio/Lobby).